 ProProfs Training Maker

-Free LMS for employee training.
+Free LMS for employee training

-What you'll like
+What you'll love

-What you won't like
+What you won't love

 Pricing

-What you'll like about ProProfs Training Maker
+What you'll love about ProProfs Training Maker

 Built-in authoring tool.

-Student progress and attendance tracking features.
+Learner progress and attendance tracking.

 Collaboration tools.